MiniEinsteinD/MonopolyGame/M2/README.txt

 and special properties and squares such as jail, “Go”, railroad, utility.
 Also, the ability to use any number of “AI” players.

+KNOWN ISSUE: THE UML DIAGRAM ORIGINAL FILE WAS DELETED, LAST PUSH WAS WHAT WE SUBMITTED

 Authors:
 --------